Welcome to Parents Our Mission statement

 - attend progress review consultations (February 6th – 9th 2018)

-The initial point of contact to access information is through our Student Services Team – please don’t hesitate to contact our friendly and helpful team on 01223 278046.
+The initial point of contact to access information is through our Student Services Team – please don’t hesitate to contact our friendly and helpful team.

-The team are available from 8.30am – 4.30pm on this number or by email at email@example.com
+The team are available from 8.30am – 4.30pm by email at email@example.com

 Main College reception is open from 8.00am to 5.30pm Monday to Thursday and 8.00am to 5.00pm on Friday during term time; there is an answerphone so that messages may be left when Reception is closed or when the phone lines are busy.
-Reception staff can also help you with most queries and will direct your call appropriately.
-Student Support
+Reception staff can also help you with most queries and will direct your call appropriately, they can be contacted on 01223 247251

 - Your Questions Answered